ThisisRajiRaj/cra-template-brandsite/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# RajiRajcom-Brandsite
+This project is a React-based website template to quickly setup a personal, non-profit, or company website.

+## Starting the application

 In the project directory, you can run: